madebykind/madebykind-v3/content/work/garden-organic.md

 # Content
 heading: Growing organically for a healthy and sustainable world
 preheading: Website and CRM-integrated member area for UK's organic gardening charity.
-intro: Through campaigning, advice, community work, conservation and research, Garden Organic help gardeners cultivate a healthier, more biodiverse and sustainable world.
+intro: Garden Organic is the UK’s leading organic growing charity, helping gardeners, communities and the next generation cultivate a healthier, more biodiverse world.
+Through campaigning, advice, community projects, conservation and research, they connect people with nature through growing.
 why:
   text: British people love gardening, and doing so organically helps connect them with nature and the environment and can lead to improved health, well-being, and food security.
   person: mat
 impact:
-  text: Improving the usability of the Garden Organic website has allowed them to move their legacy memberships online and prompting for additional donations when placing orders or registering has brought additional revenue to the charity.
+  text: Since launch, Garden Organic has moved its entire membership base online and opened new income streams it previously had no way to access.
   stats:
     - 18k
     - 17k